basarevych/arpen/README.md

 $ arpen new my-project
 $ cd my-project
 $ npm install
-$ ./bin/run utp
+$ ./bin/run udp
 ```

-This how to create and run a skeleton project.
+This is how to create and run a skeleton project.
 It includes one simple server
 Udp which listens for UDP commands.
 Test it:

 ```